Biogas Production Systems and Upgrading Technologies: A Review

 Received: 30 April 2021

 Accepted: 13 October 2021

-anaerobic digestion, biogas production, anaerobic bioreactor configurations, purification and upgrading technologies, digestate
+aanaerobic digestion, biogas production, different anaerobic bioreactor systems, biogas purification and upgrading technologies, digestate

-The underutilized biomass and different organic waste streams are today in the focus of research for renewable energy production due to the effusive use of fossil fuels and greenhouse gases emission.
+The underutilized biomass and different organic waste streams are nowadays in the focus of research for renewable energy production due to the effusive use of fossil fuels and greenhouse gas emission.
 In addition, one of the major environmental problems is also a constant increase of the number of organic waste streams.
-In lot countries, sustainable waste management, including waste prevention and reduction, has become a priority as a means to reduce pollution and greenhouse gas emission.
-To provide solutions for both energy-related and environmental tasks, application of biogas technologies is one of the promising solutions.
-This review is aimed to present conventional and novel biogas production systems, as well as purification and upgrading technologies, nowadays applicable in the large scale, with a special focus on the CO2 and H2S removal.
-It also gives an overview of feedstocks and prominent parameters for biogas production, together with the digestate utilization and application of molecular biology in order to improve the biogas production.
+In a lot of countries, sustainable waste management, including waste prevention and reduction, has become a priority as a means to reduce pollution and greenhouse gas emission.
+Application of biogas technology is one of the promising methods to provide solutions for both actual energy-related and environmental problems.
+This review aims to present conventional and novel biogas production systems, as well as purification and upgrading technologies, nowadays applicable on a large scale, with a special focus on the CO2 and H2S removal.
+It also gives an overview of feedstock and the parameters important for biogas production, together with digestate utilization and application of molecular biology in order to improve the biogas production.